mizm13/is218_final_2024/README.md

 ## Features

-- **Arithmetic Operations**: Perform addition, subtraction, multiplication, division, power, and modulus operations.
-- **History Management**: Keep a record of all executed operations with the ability to view, undo, and clear history.
 - **Basic Arithmetic Operations**: Perform addition, subtraction, multiplication, and division.
 - **LLM-Powered Operation Suggestions**: Get operation suggestions based on user queries using a language model.
 - **Comprehensive Logging**: Detailed logs are maintained for monitoring and debugging purposes.